Indiana Slab Masters Rules

-A.) REGULAR TOURNAMENT FEES: $40.00 per team which does include big fish ($35.00 entry fee + $5.00 big fish).
+A.) REGULAR TOURNAMENT FEES: $75.00 per team ($150.00 for a two day event) which does include big fish ($70.00 entry fee + $5.00 big fish).
+Only one (1) fish will be allowed to be weighed for Big Fish.
+This fish must be chosen before the team reaches the scale.
+Only one (1) "Big Fish" will be paid out on a two (2) day event.
 You must be a paid member of Indiana Slab Masters prior to entering any IN Slab Masters event of the season.
 All competitors under the age of 18 will require a youth membership for the IN Slab Masters.

 C.) You may enter tournaments alone.
 No more than (2) team members are allowed in participating boats during tournament hours.
 Exception: Unlimited number of youth(s) under the age of 18 (not requiring a fishing license, but still only 6 poles per boat may be used) No other persons are allowed in competing boats during tournament hours.
 IN Slab Masters reserves the right to place a spotter and/or observer with any participant, and/or to board and inspect any and all boats entered in any IN Slab Masters events at any time.
 All members must sign entry forms to enter into tournaments and must fish from the same boat during all tournament hours.
 If one or more participants exit the boat during tournament hours, all lines must be removed from the water and fishing must cease until all participants are back in the boat.